 All classes at Vesterheim are open to adults 18 years and older.
 Vesterheim strongly believes in the importance of keeping our Scandinavian traditions alive by passing them down to our children and nurturing inter-generational learning.
 Therefore, some courses are open to students under the age of 18.
 Minimum age requirements are determined by the individual instructors and are included in the course descriptions.
 Participating youth must meet the “Level of Instruction” requirement for a class.

 LOCAL RESIDENT DISCOUNTS

 Vesterheim offers a 50% discount for class tuition on a space-available, stand-by basis to any legal year-round resident of Winneshiek County, Iowa.
 Students will be notified about availability of an opening in the class one week before the starting date of the class.
 Discounts do not include materials fees.
-If local area residents want a guaranteed place in a class they must pay regular class tuition.
+If local area residents want a guaranteed place in a class, they must pay regular class tuition.
 Proof of legal residency (Iowa ID or Iowa driver’s license) is required.